QuiltMC/quilt-mappings/GUIDE.md

 ### Tips: naming fields

 With fields, "show calls" is your best friend.
 You'll want to run through many of these before finalising your decision.
-Constants will often appear to have no usages, which is misleading: the compilation has inlined its value instead of using a reference.
+Constants (`static final` fields)  will often appear to have no usages, which is misleading: the compilation has inlined its value instead of using a reference.
 Use `ctrl + f` to find what you're looking for, and reference the Mojang name since Yarn will often fail to map these.

 ### Tips: naming classes